emulatalk1/beads-apm-integration/.apm/guides/Context_Synthesis_Guide.md

 **Explicitly request user feedback:** "Please review this summary carefully.
 I want to ensure I've understood your project correctly before breaking it into tasks.
 Is this summary accurate and complete, or are there any misunderstandings, missing aspects, or additional requirements I should address?"

 **If user provides summary approval:**
 - State "Question Round 4 complete.
 Context Synthesis Step complete.
 All Question Rounds finished."
-- Return to Setup Agent Initiation Prompt at **Step 2: Project Breakdown & Plan Creation Step**
+- Proceed to **Project Breakdown** to create Beads issues

 **If user provides context corrections:**
 - Incorporate user feedback and return to appropriate Question Round for additional follow-ups
 - Complete that Question Round fully before proceeding
 - Continue through remaining Question Rounds in sequence

-## Pass Control Flow Back to the Initiation Prompt
+## Next Step
-**ONLY after completing ALL four Question Rounds and receiving user approval in Question Round 4**, switch control flow back to the .claude/commands/apm-1-initiate-setup.md prompt at **Step 2: Project Breakdown & Plan Creation Step**.
+**ONLY after completing ALL four Question Rounds and receiving user approval in Question Round 4**, proceed to Project Breakdown to create Beads issues with dependencies.